Church of World Messianity: History

 In 1926, Okada claimed to have received a divine revelation that empowered him to be a channel of God's Healing Light (johrei) to purify the spiritual realm to remove the spiritual causes of illness, poverty, and strife from the world and inaugurate a new Messianic Age.
 He went on to teach Johrei to his followers to allow them to achieve Messianity and spread the teachings across the world.
 Members are given permission to channel Johrei by wearing an O-Hikari pendant containing a copy of one of Mokichi Okada's calligraphies.
 He is often referred to as "Meishu-Sama" (Lord of Light) by his followers.

 Okada's teaching is represented by a number of his works, such as Foundation of Paradise and Johrei: Divine Light of Salvation, which has been edited and translated by the Society of Johrei, an offshoot of COWM.

 Yoshikazu Okada, the founder of the Mahikari religion, was originally a follower of Sekai Kyūsei Kyō (Church of World Messianity).

 Beliefs and practices

 There are three pillars of the religion, of which the key concept is Johrei, claimed to be a method of channeling divine light into the body of another for the purposes of healing.
 Other formal practices include the Art of Nature which includes nature farming, and the Art of Beauty which includes practices such as Ikebana (Japanese flower arranging).

-The name for God Sekai Kyūseikyō is Miroku Ōmikami (大光明真神).
+The name for God in Sekai Kyūseikyō is Miroku Ōmikami (大光明真神).

 According to anthropologist of religion Winston Davis, Mahikari groups are comparable to the Church of World Messianity and follow basically the same healing ritual.